systems-cs-pub-ro/carte-uso/README.md

 This book relied on reviews, ideas and contributions from numerous people, mentioned in each content file.

+Many thanks go to [Keysight Technologies Romania](https://www.facebook.com/IxiaRomania/), for their constant support in the making of this book.

 ## Structure

 Actual book content is in the `book/` folder.